 Hero Background

-Updated on May 22, 2025• 7 min read
+Updated on April 20, 2026• 7 min read

 To learn more about your life insurance options, call us at (866) 786-0725 Monday through Friday, 9 a.m. to 5 p.m.
 ET, or check our free online quoting tool for a personalized pricing estimate.

-Open Care Life Insurance History
+What is Open Care Life Insurance?

-Their commercials claim they offer “same-day coverage” and “competitive rates”.
-However, without seeing their partners or a list of rates, it’s hard to validate this statement.
+However, they seem to prefer sharing policy information through commercials, rather than their website.
+In their commercials, they claim to offer “same-day coverage” and “competitive rates”.
+But without seeing their partners or a list of rates, it’s hard to validate this statement.

 Here are the different plans Open Care Life Insurance offers: